Miss Manners for Writers

 • But: This is not the moment to plug your latest book.
 If the reader has found you, s/he/they have probably gone to your website and already know about the latest.
 Yes, you want to get more enthusiastic notes—and to sell more books—but try not to make this into a commercial transaction.

 • Bond.
 Be gracious.
 The note's writer will keep reading you even without a sales pitch.

-4. Keeping the Relationship by Keeping Boundaries
+4. Keep the Relationship by Keeping Boundaries.

 Yes, you can keep corresponding with the writer whose work you love!

 • Remember that email might give you a false sense of intimacy with this person.
 Be careful not to pry too much into the writer’s personal life, unless you’re invited in.